It seems like at the moment discussions about vaccinations are on the tip of everybody’s tongue.

 We use some other vaccines too: expectant mums are given jobs against toxoplasmosis and enzootic abortion so that lambs are not lost preterm, we vaccinate against footrot which causes terrible lameness and also against Orf, a contagious, pustular pox virus which is transmissible to humans.
 If I’m making this all sound a bit grim and nasty, it’s because it is.
 I don’t want my sheep to be sick.
 I don’t want them to be sore and lame.
 This is why we vaccinate them.
 (An on another note, I contracted Orf myself a few years back on my right hand.
 Most unpleasant, would not wish it on anyone.)

 While some sheep breeds are hardier than others, they are not especially robust as a species, especially given our often damp and temperate climate.
-Even stress can be a factor – housing sheep, weaning time, moving groups from paddock to paddock, routing dosing for parasites, even bad weather – all these things can contribute to a weakened immune system and make the animals more vulnerable to becoming ill.
+Even stress can be a factor – housing sheep, weaning time, moving groups from paddock to paddock, routine dosing for parasites, even bad weather – all these things can contribute to a weakened immune system and make the animals more vulnerable to becoming ill.
 The saying goes among sheep farmers: ‘A sick ewe is a dead ewe’.
 Sounds a bit morbid to be sure, but unfortunately it is often the case.
 If an animal gets sick, despite medicines, vet visits, special care and much effort by us, it will often die.
 Our best line of defence is to prevent the illness from happening in the first place.
 As they say, the best offence is a good defence.

 So now I have offered my explanation as to why we vaccinate.
 I understand that this can be a contentious issue but as farmers, we are doing the best we can as caretakers of our flock.
 If you have any comments or questions, I’d be happy to hear them and will do my best to answer or give further information.